 The Utilities Commission, City of New Smyrna Beach is one of the 34 public power communities throughout Florida.
 Together, UCNSB and the other community-owned utilities serve 3 million Floridians and are collectively the third largest source of power in the state.
 Because we are community-owned and locally managed, we focus on serving local needs, through low rates, jobs and contributions to the city budget.
 Revenue is not distributed to stockholders; instead, it is reinvested back into the community to fulfill our Vision: "To improve the quality of life for our customers by being the best utility service provider."

-The Utilities Commission’s electric service area encompasses 71.9 square miles, of which 34 square miles are inside the New Smyrna Beach city limits.
+The Utilities Commission’s electric service area encompasses 71.9 square miles, of which 34 square miles are inside the New Smyrna Beach city limits with approximately 29,112 electric customers and a peak system load of 109 MW.
 The service area is established by the Florida Public Service Commission.

 The Utilities Commission electric system has 115 kV interconnections with Florida Power & Light and Duke Energy.
 The Utilities Commission owns and maintains approximately 231 miles of overhead and 33 miles of underground electric circuits.
 The electric system is monitored 24 hours a day by System Operations employees from the Electric Operations Center located on SR 44.
 Line crews reporting to this location maintain and improve the system, responding to customer requests and/or outages to provide affordable, safe, and reliable service to our customers.